Avatar

 using FUint64Point = UE::Math::TIntPoint<uint64>;

-Signed and unassigned ints for 32 and 64 bits.
+Signed and unsigned 32 and 64 bit integers.
 We should try it:

 UPROPERTY(EditDefaultsOnly)